LizzyJiweiWang/spark_streaming_study/README.md

 The username and password is the same as the MyFordham.

 ### 1.2 Use Erdos to log in the Azure
-If you are out of school, you might be not able to access to Azure directly, but you can link to the Erdos first.
+If you are not in school, you might be not able to access to Azure directly, but you can link to the Erdos first.

 ```
   ssh ErdosName@erdos.dsm.fordham.edu